kieranajp/donatello/Write-up/src/41-Construction.md

 1. Database design and creation
 2. GUI creation and account management tools
 3. Web service creation
-4. Download and file management feature implementation
+4. Download feature
+5. File management feature and refactor.

 Each sprint will take either one or two weeks depending on its complexity, and more specific objectives will be drawn up before each sprint commences.
 Each sprint will be designed to fulfil one or more high-priority requirements.